joinpursuit/8-0-github-lab/questions.md

 What English mathematician and writer is often regarded as the first computer programmer?

 ```
+English mathematician Ada Lovelace, the daughter of poet Lord ... "the first computer programmer" for writing an algorithm for a computing ...
+For her work, Lovelace is often considered to be the first computer programmer.
 ```

 Who is the "Turing machine" named after?